ianjohnson757/odin-recipes/README.md

 About

 	I started working on The Odin Project about two weeks ago.
 So far im enjoying everything about it.
 The way this course was put together is extremely helpful for someone like me with zero experience in this field.
 I'm very excited to pursue my interest in coding.
 With me being a hands on learner The Odin Project has given me the opportunity to jump in hands on with no cost.
-Im not even halfway through and im hooked.
-In no way is this easy but im looking forward to this journey.
+I'm not even halfway through and I'm hooked.
+In no way is this easy but I'm looking forward to this journey.